ghc/ghc/docs/users_guide/using-optimisation.rst

     free variables rather than arguments.

 .. ghc-flag:: -fliberate-case-threshold=⟨n⟩
+    :shortdesc: *default: 2000.* Set the size threshold for the liberate-case transformation to ⟨n⟩
+    :type: dynamic
+    :reverse: -fno-liberate-case-threshold
+    :category:

     :default: 2000

     Set the size threshold for the liberate-case transformation.

 .. ghc-flag:: -floopification
+    :shortdesc: Turn saturated self-recursive tail-calls into local jumps in the generated assembly.
+Implied by :ghc-flag:`-O`.
+    :type: dynamic
+    :reverse: -fno-loopification
+    :category:

     :default: on